maxio-com/ab-golang-sdk/doc/controllers/subscription-status.md

 # Reactivate Subscription

-Advanced Billing offers the ability to reactivate a previously canceled subscription.
+Reactivate a previously canceled subscription.
 For details on how the reactivation works, and how to reactivate subscriptions through the application, see [reactivation](https://maxio.zendesk.com/hc/en-us/articles/24252109503629-Reactivating-and-Resuming).

 **Note: The term "resume" is used also during another process in Advanced Billing.
 This occurs when an on-hold subscription is "resumed".
 This returns the subscription to an active state.**